mypricehealth/jsonassert/README.md

 1. Both the same data type and values match
 2. One value is nil and the other is the default value for its data type.
 These values are considered equal:
-    	a. "" and nil
+    1. "" and nil
-     	b.
-0.0 and nil
+    2. 0.0 and nil
-     	c. false and nil
+    3. false and nil
-     	d. empty slice and nil
+    4. empty slice and nil

 ## Data types